 Stains are easily removable using hot water (avoid boiling water) and a cleaning detergent/liquid.
 Oil marks and like stains could be removed with a piece of cloth and methylated spirits.
 Chewing gum could also be removed using an aerosol freezer.

-We recommend that you carry out proper servicing routines to ensure the surface maintains its top condition.
-It is important to make sure the surface is safe at all times.
+We recommend that you carry out proper servicing routines to ensure the wet pour rubber surface maintains its top condition.
+It is important to make sure the wet pour rubber surface is safe at all times.
 If you encounter tears and rips, work on it as soon as possible to prevent further damage.

-After the playground safety surfacing, we also offer wet pour surface maintenance services.
+After the playground safety surfacing is done, we also offer wet pour rubber surface maintenance services.
 We have products that will keep the surface at its best, even when kids are playing all through.
 Contact us for more information on repair and maintenance.

-Wet pour surfaces are increasingly becoming popular due to their potential to reduce injuries, for instance in playgrounds.
-Depending on the depth and nature of the site, this type of flooring provides a safe and entertaining environment.
+Wet pour rubber surfaces are increasingly becoming popular due to their potential to reduce injuries, for instance in playgrounds.
+Depending on the depth and nature of the site, this type of wet pour rubber flooring provides a safe and entertaining environment.
 Here are the main advantages of using wet pour rubber.

-Wet pour surfaces endures through all kinds of weather, whether it is stormy, sunny, or windy, its able to host all activities without any risk of wear and tear.
+Wet pour rubber surfaces endures through all kinds of weather, whether it is stormy, sunny, or windy, its able to host all activities without any risk of wear and tear.
 Since the surfaces are highly durable, there is no need of repair or enforcement in the long run.
-Children can continue playing after a rainy period since wet pour surfaces do not get slippery when wet.
-The surface is also crack proof and drastic weather changes will not disintegrate the surface.
+Children can continue playing after a rainy period since wet pour rubber surfaces do not get slippery when wet.
+The wet pour rubber surface is also crack proof and drastic weather changes will not disintegrate the surface.

-Another great benefit of wet pour surfacing is the wide range of design and colour specifications.
+Another great benefit of wet pour rubber surfacing is the wide range of design and colour specifications.
 You can choose from the various colours and blend with your kid’s playground, or gymnasium.
-Surfacing also has several designs to choose from, allowing you to work on the aesthetics of your project.
+Wet pour rubber surfacing also has several designs to choose from, allowing you to work on the aesthetics of your project.
 Such designs that may be used in school playgrounds include:

 – Educational activities